 - Add it to Juice or a Smoothie — If you want a little more excitement, add your CBD isolate to juice or a smoothie.
 Just measure out the exact serving you desire and stir or shake into your juice or blend it right in with other ingredients in your blender.
 Adding CBD isolate to your juice or smoothie simply adds to an already healthy option.

 - Create CBD-Infused Meals — If you’re someone who likes to consume CBD in the edible form (or just get crafty in the kitchen), CBD isolate can be added to pretty much anything you eat.
 Stir it into sauces, soups, stir-fries and dressings, blend it into brownie batter, or sprinkle some on your salad.
 Just measure out your desired amount and add it to whatever culinary masterpiece you choose to create.
+Be careful not to heat it up too much, though, or it could lose its potency.

 - Create Your Own CBD Sweetener — Speaking of creating culinary masterpieces, CBD isolate can also be used to make your own CBD sweetener.
 Our favorite way is to blend it in with some local, organic honey or stir it into stevia.
 You could also add CBD isolate to your syrup to drizzle over pancakes, waffles and French toast.